MunifTanjim/nui.nvim/README.md

 **enter**

-If `enter` is `true`, the window is entered immediately after render.
+If `enter` is `true`, the window is entered immediately after mount.

 **highlight**